Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 Garmin Edge 830 | Wahoo ELEMNT ROAM |

-Lezyne, Bryton, and Sigma bike computers are more affordable alternatives to the two brands above while offering similar features.
+Lezyne, Bryton, Sigma, Magene, and iGPSport bike computers are more affordable alternatives to the two brands above while offering similar features.

-And Hammerhead stirred the waters with their smartphone-like approach that changes the interaction between the rider and the bike computer.
+Hammerhead stirred the waters with their smartphone-like approach, which changed the interaction between the rider and the bike computer.

 If you don’t need fancy features, Cateye makes simple speedometers.